dabump/yt-fe/README.md

 # yt-fe

+> **Warning:** This application was created with the assistance of an AI coding agent.
+Use at your own risk.

 A self-hosted YouTube video downloader and viewer frontend.
 Download YouTube videos, store them locally, and stream them through a modern web interface.

 ## Features